www.scantips.com

 Excessive flash exposure is corrected with less flash power, larger f/stop number (stopped down aperture), lower ISO number, or longer distance.

-Neither of the camera's Exposure Compensation or Flash Compensation will affect Manual flash power.
+Neither of the camera's Exposure Compensation nor Flash Compensation can affect Manual flash power or Manual Exposure.
 They will affect TTL flash power (on modern cameras) and ambient exposure (there may be settings offer options).

 Shutter speed is Not a factor of flash exposure (but shutter speed will affect ambient exposure and HSS flash exposure).
 Shutter speed must not exceed camera's Maximum Sync Speed (typically about 1/200 second maximum, but again, regardless if shutter speed is 1/200 second or 60 seconds, it does not affect the flash exposure, which itself is relatively instantaneous).

-Manual flash cannot tolerate Auto ISO variations, because Manual flash power level cannot react to ISO.
+Neither Manual flash power nor Manual Exposure can tolerate Auto ISO variations, because Manual cannot react to Auto ISO.
 TTL flash power and ambient exposure do react to ISO changes.

 Doubling Power level or ISO increases exposure 1 EV.